-Only recently has attention turned to these liberal capitalist arguments against contracts of subjugation and self-enslavement-partly as a result of Nozick's consistent alienist libertarianism.
-Philmore [1982] and Callahan [1985]

-have examined a wide range of alienist liberal arguments against these contracts, and they have adequately demonstrated the weaknesses of the arguments.
+Only recently has attention turned to these liberal capitalist arguments against contracts of subjugation and self-enslavement - partly as a result of Nozick's consistent alienist libertarianism.
+Philmore (1982) and Callahan (1985) have examined a wide range of alienist liberal arguments against these contracts, and they have adequately demonstrated the weaknesses of the arguments.
 Some of Philmore's analysis will be outlined here.

-John Locke only argued against an extreme form of the self-sale contract which give the master the power of life and death over the slave (as in Rome).
-The argument was that a man didn't have the right over his own life so he could not sell it to another.
+John Locke only argued against an extreme form of the self-sale contract which gives the master the power of life and death over the slave (as in Rome).
+The argument was that a man did not have the right over his own life so he could not sell it to another.
 Once the master's rights were limited, Locke renamed it "Drudgery" and condoned the contract.